-Take time to enjoy your child's changing personality and growing independence as your toddler begins to assert their will.
-As your child continues to grow, learn, and discover, you will find new challenges as a parent.
+As your child continues to grow, learn, and discover, you will find new delights, issues, and challenges as the parent of a two-year-old.

-Use the following information as a resource during the next nine months of your child's life.
+Use the following information as a resource during the next 12 months of your child's life.
 If you have questions about this information or your child, talk with your child's health care provider.